Elections BC: Referendums

 In 2015, Elections BC spent $5,372,380 to administer the 2015 Metro Vancouver Transportation and Transit Plebiscite, a cost of about $3.44 per voter.
 A total of 1,572,861 voting packages were issued and 798,262 (51 per cent) returned to Elections BC.
 About 62 per cent of Metro Vancouver voters rejected a proposal for a half-per-cent sales tax increase to fund a 10-year, $7.5-billion upgrade to transportation by TransLink.
 About 290,000 voted yes, while 467,000 voted no. About 38,393 ballot packages received by deadline were rejected because they did not meet the requirements of the plebiscite.

 Candidacy fees and requirements

 A candidate is required under the Election Act to gather the signatures of 75 valid voters in their electoral district.
 A nomination deposit of $250 per candidate is required.
 Candidates who receive 15 per cent of the total vote receive a full refund.
 All others forfeit the deposit.

 Chief electoral officers

-Chief electoral officers forfeit their right to vote in elections they oversee.
+Upon being appointed as chief electoral officer, the person is required to forfeit their right to vote in elections they oversee.
 They may not be a member of a political party or contribute to candidate campaigns.

-The position of chief electoral officer was created in 1947.
-Prior to that time, the responsibility for overseeing elections had been assigned to the registrar of the Supreme Court from 1871 to 1899, then to the deputy provincial secretary from 1899 to 1940.
-In 1940, the position of registrar general of voters was created to take over some of the deputy provincial secretary's duties.
-In 1950, the chief electoral officer was also appointed registrar general of voters.
-The positions were subsequently held jointly until the position of registrar general of voters was abolished in 1995.
-In 1995, the chief electoral officer became an independent officer of the Legislature.
+There have been eight chief electoral officers of Elections BC (seven men and one woman).